E. Guigal - Côte-Rôtie La Mouline 2020

 About the wine:

-Dried fruits like plums with a hint of prunes in the mix.
+Dried fruits like plums, with a hint of prunes in the mix.
 Medium-bodied, with fresh, fine tannins; a rather ethereal style from La Mouline, with floral notes and an abundance of spicy oak among the roses.
-A compact style of wine for the vintage that reflects what this vineyard has to offer—a fine expression of the terroir.
-I would drink it young, but it will age quite well.
+A compact style of wine for this vintage that reflects what this vineyard has to offer—a fine expression of the terroir.
+I’d drink it young, but it will age quite well.

 Guide Hachette des vins